 - Hyperspectral sensors may assist to identify minerals and vegetation.
 They are perfect for usage in water quality, crop health, and shallow composition.

 - Several drones hire obstacle detection and collision avoidance sensors.
 Originally, the sensors were intended to detect objects ahead of the drove.
 The detailed drones now deliver obstacle detection in all six directions: front, back, below, above, and side to side.

-- Drones pay visual positioning systems with downward-facing cameras and ultrasonic sensors for the drive of landing.
+- Drones pay for visual positioning systems with downward-facing cameras and ultrasonic sensors for the drive of landing.
 The ultrasonic sensors regulate how close the drone is to the ground.